Ntd1411/RealtimeChatApp/README.md

 # RealtimeChatApp
-An desktop app to chat realtime
+A desktop app to chat realtime